isomerpages/csc-corp/_fellowship-members-bios/Christopher Worley.md

 </p>

 <p>
 Between 2015 and 2019, Dr Worley was the founding Strategy Director at the Center for Leadership and Effective Organisations at the NEOMA Business School in France, Chair of the Academy of Management’s Organisation Development and Change division, and Director of the Master of Science in Organisation (MSOD) program at Pepperdine University.
 He received the McGregor Award from the Journal of Applied Behavioral Science and Pepperdine University’s Luckman Distinguished Teaching Fellowship.
-Dr. Worley is co-author of The Agility Factor, Becoming Agile, Management Reset, Built to Change, Integrated Strategic Change, co-editor of two volumes Organising for Sustainable Effectiveness series, and co-author of eight editions of Organisation Development and Change.&nbsp;
+Dr Worley is co-author of The Agility Factor, Becoming Agile, Management Reset, Built to Change, Integrated Strategic Change, co-editor of two volumes Organising for Sustainable Effectiveness series, and co-author of eight editions of Organisation Development and Change.&nbsp;
 </p>

 <p>